 - The array includes a single-axis tracker that moves panels to follow the sun, allowing maximum solar harvest

-- The solar field generates about 10 percent of ONU’s annual electricity needs which is an emissions reduction of 2,202 tons, equal to 215 average households
+- The solar field generates 15 percent of ONU’s annual electricity needs

-- ONU has included the solar array in its renewable energy curriculum.
-The new program is led by GEM Energy and includes pilot student teams.
+- ONU will include the solar array in its renewable energy curriculum.
+The program is led by GEM Energy and includes pilot student teams.